import-that/roughing_it/index.md

     Backpacks are important for keeping your most essential and valuable posessions with you at all times, and they can be used both as strural elements of shelters, or as pillows while sleeping.
 How you back your backpack is very important, and There will be an entire section later in this document about how to properly pack your backpack.

+    Backpacks can be expensive, but they are one of the most important investments in gear you can make.
+Backpacks can often be found at military surplus stores and outdoor retailers, and occasionally at big-box stores and thrift stores.
+Buying used backpacks should be preferable as the cost savings will be significant.

   - ### A can opener

     ![can_opener](/images/can_opener.jpg)

     Can openers make eating both convenient and safe.
 Any manual can opener will work, but the [P-38 can opener](https://en.wikipedia.org/wiki/P-38_can_opener)(pictured) is what I would recommend you own.
 It is incredibly small, light, and effective, and you can purchase them for literal pennies.
-They are easily found at military surplus stores, and can often be found at outdoor retailers, too.

     If you do not have a can opener, you can also open most metal cans by simply grinding the lipped flat end of a can against concrete, but this can be unsanitary and also poses a risk of spilling your food on the ground.

+     Can openers (specifically P-38 style can openers) are easily found at military surplus stores, and can often be found at outdoor retailers, too.
+Other styles of can openers can readily be purchased from big-box stores, military surplus stores, and occasionally outdoor retailers.

 [Back to top](#roughing-it)